Last updated 10th June, 2025

 20 windows with 2 uPVC doors | £7000 - £8000 | 4-5 days |

-Below we have given an indication of the individual costs of replacing a window dependant on the material chosen:
+Below we have given an indication of the individual costs of replacing a window dependent on the material chosen for the frames:

 ---|---|---|